dathho/GreenRC/README.md

 Will listen to any ideas to make this better.

 Next Up: 3D, touch sensitive PADs.
 Right now I don't see a path but I'm on the outlook.
 Let me know if you can help!

+It's Green so as not to be too bright onstage.